About Certification for Applicants Prepared Outside of Pennsylvania

-The applicant applying for his/her Pennsylvania Certificate obtains a satisfactory score on the ACTFL, Praxis tests required by Pennsylvania and,
+- The applicant applying for his/her Pennsylvania Certificate obtains a satisfactory score on the tests required by Pennsylvania and,

-Additional information may be required if the candidate has not: 1) attained a teaching certificate in the state; 2) taught 3 out of the last 7 years on a state certificate; 3) completed a state approved program and student teaching in a state participating in the Interstate Agreement in the United States.
-In these instances, a candidate may be required to have a GPA of 3.0 and possibly 6 credits in English and 6 credits in Math.
+- Additional information may be required if the candidate has not: 1) attained a teaching certificate in the state; 2) taught two years; 3) completed a state approved program and student teaching in a state participating in the Interstate Agreement in the United States.
+In these instances, a candidate may be required to have a GPA of 3.0.

 The following sections of the Interstate Agreement have not been signed by Pennsylvania:

-The Interstate Agreement pertains to instructional areas only
+The Interstate Agreement pertains to Instructional, Educational Specialist, Supervisory and Administrative areas.

 Out of state certificates are never "transferred" into Pennsylvania.
 The NASDTEC Interstate Agreement facilitates the movement of educators among the states and other jurisdictions that are members of NASDTEC and have signed the agreement.
 A complete application must be submitted to go through the evaluation process.
 A determination will be made whether an applicant meets Pennsylvania's certification requirements at the time of evaluation.

-NOTE: If you can verify three years of teaching experience in the content area applied for on a fully issued certificate within the past seven years, you may need only the appropriate content area test.
+NOTE: If you can verify two years of teaching experience in the content area for which you applied, you may need only the appropriate content area test.

 IMPORTANT: Applicants must meet the qualifying scores in effect at the time of application, regardless of the score in effect at the time the applicant takes the test.

-Appropriate passing test scores will be accepted if the tests were taken within a ten-year period prior to the date your application was received in the Bureau, unless you have taught 3 out of the last 7 years on a comparable out-of-state certificate.
-Applicants evaluated under the 3 out of 7 rule must have taken and received a qualifying score on the appropriate content test within a 5-year period prior to the date of application (only candidates seeking instructional areas of certification are eligible for evaluation under the 3 out of 7 rule).
+Appropriate passing test scores will be accepted if the tests were taken and the test score meets the qualifying test score in effect at the time the test was discontinued, or replaced.
 Please refer to CSPG No. 21 - Testing for further information.
 Please be certain to include your social security number on your tests and be sure to designate the Pennsylvania Department of Education as a score recipient when registering for the tests.
-To be official, test scores must be received by this office directly or from the Educational Testing Service (ETS) or in an ETS-sealed unopened envelope, or from ACTFL Language Testing Office.
+To be official, test scores must be received by this office directly from Educational Testing Service (ETS), Evaluation Services-Pearson or from ACTFL Language Testing International Service.

-7. Can the test I took for another state be substituted for the required the ACTFL/Praxis exams?
+- Can the test I took for another state be substituted for the required Pennsylvania exams?

 All applicants must take the exact tests required by Pennsylvania.
 No substitutions or waivers are acceptable.

-8. Can I be exempt from taking the Praxis exams?
+- Can I be exempt from taking the Pennsylvania exams?

 Yes, a person educated in a foreign country may be eligible for public school teacher certification in Pennsylvania provided the applicant meets all the following conditions:

-- Has obtained satisfactory scores on the ACTFL/Praxis tests required by Pennsylvania.
+- Has obtained satisfactory scores on the tests required by Pennsylvania

 - Has demonstrated proficiency in speaking, reading, and writing in the English language by obtaining satisfactory scores on the English Proficiency test (Applicants whose native language is not English or does not hold a degree from the United States must take this test).
 See English Proficiency test information

 In order to avoid misrouting of transcripts within PDE, transcripts should never be sent directly from the college or university.
 All official college sealed transcripts should be included or mailed with the cover sheet from the TIMS application for which the transcripts are being submitted.

 No, background clearances must be completed and submitted to a school district before hire.

-A separate PDE 338G form and fee must be submitted through the online Teacher Information Management System (TIMS) for each area of certification requested.
+A separate application must be submitted through the online Teacher Information Management System (TIMS) for each area of certification requested.

 Pennsylvania currently has two levels of certification.
 The initial or provisional certificate, Level I, is valid for a specific number of service years, during which time you must complete established requirements.
 Upon completion of those requirements, the Level I may be converted to a Level II permanent certificate.
 If not converted, the Level I lapses.
 You may not be employed in a Pennsylvania public school with a lapsed certificate.

 An Instructional I or Educational Specialist I is valid for a maximum of 6 service years in Pennsylvania.
 If issued in accordance with 1987 regulations, an Administrative I or Supervisory I is valid for a maximum of 3 service years in Pennsylvania.
 Issued after January 1, 2008, an Administrative I certificate is valid for 5 years of employment as a principal or principal assistance during which completion of an induction program addressing 3 core leadership standards must be completed.
-If not converted before the end of the applicable service period, the certificate becomes invalid.
-An emergency permit will not be issued to a person with an invalid certificate.
+If not converted before the end of the applicable service period, the certificate will lapse.
+An emergency permit will not be issued to a person with a lapsed certificate.

 Note: Administrative I is in the process of being updated

-To add an additional area to a valid Pennsylvania Professional Certificate, you must complete an approved education program in that subject at a college or university and pass the PRAXIS specialty area test.
+To add an additional area to a valid Pennsylvania Professional Certificate, you must complete an approved education program in that subject at a college or university and pass the speciality area test.
 Contact the education department at one of the approved colleges/universities for additional information on certification programs.

 You may contact us by mail at the following address: